M1kuW1ll/mev-research/FRP-template.md

 With these approaches above, we should have deeper insights into CEX-DEX searchers’ realized PnL and integrated searcher-builder profitability.

-Deliverable: A paper or a post on Flashbots Collective presenting the analyses and results
+**Deliverable**: A paper or a post on Flashbots Collective presenting the analyses and results

 ## References
 [1] Fei Wu, Danning Sui, Thomas Thiery, Mallesh Pai.
 “Measuring CEX-DEX Extracted Value and Searcher Profitability—The Darkest of the MEV Dark Forest”.
 Available upon request.